NajmaSY/sonic-summit/README.md

 - users can login
 -

-MVP
+## MVP

 - keep it to one page
-- home page - map, form, artists in slideshow (name and picture of artist)
+- home page - map, form, artists in slideshow (name and picture of artist) - with list to artist page
 - schedule on home page
 - artists page - miniumum 9, 3 in a row
 - artist page - each artist has its own page with its info